Fats and Oils for Health Benefits

 These fats are solid at room temperature and are contained in food products like butter, shortening, or the fat on meat products.
-Some types of oils like palm kernel oil and coconut oil, contain saturated fat.
+Some types of oils, like palm kernel oil and coconut oil, contain saturated fat.
 Whole dairy foods also contain trans fats.

-Trans fat is formed when hydrogen is added to vegetable oils, a process called hydrogenation which increases the shelf life and flavor of food containing these fats.
-Trans fats can be found in many types of pre-packaged items, like cookies, crackers and potato chips.
-Trans fats are also found in many fried foods such as french fries and doughnuts.
+Trans fat is formed when hydrogen is added to vegetable oils, a process called hydrogenation, which increases the shelf life and flavor of food containing these fats.
+Trans fats can be found in many types of pre-packaged items, like cookies, crackers, and potato chips.
+Trans fats are also found in many fried foods, such as french fries and doughnuts.
 Saturated fat and trans fat raise blood cholesterol levels, increasing a person's risk of developing heart disease.

 Research suggests that amounts of trans fats correlate with circulatory diseases such as atherosclerosis and coronary heart disease more than the same amount of non-trans fats, for reasons that are not fully understood.
 It is known, however, that trans fats raise the LDL ("bad") cholesterol and lowers the HDL ("good") cholesterol.
-They have also been shown to have other harmful effects such as increasing triglycerides and Lp(a) lipoproteins.
+They have also been shown to have other harmful effects, such as increasing triglycerides and Lp(a) lipoproteins.
 They are also thought to cause more inflammation, which is thought to occur through damage to the cells lining of blood vessels.

 These fats are in a liquid form when at room temperature and in the refrigerator, they can be polyunsaturated or monounsaturated.
 Polyunsaturated fats help your body rid itself of newly formed cholesterol.
-They keep your blood cholesterol level down and reduce cholesterol deposit build up in your artery walls.
-Examples of polyunsaturated fats include - fish and fish oil, sunflower oils, corn and soybean.
+They keep your blood cholesterol levels down and reduce cholesterol deposit build up in your artery walls.
+Examples of polyunsaturated fats include - fish and fish oil, sunflower oils, corn, and soybean.
 Monounsaturated fat is found in olives, olive and canola oil, most types of nuts and their oils and avocados.

 - Fat is important foodstuff for many forms of life, and fats serve both structural and metabolic functions

-- There are many different kinds of fats, but each is a variation on the same chemical structure.
+- There are many kinds of fats, but each is a variation on the same chemical structure.